Lily Franz

-Lily Franz (1924–2011), born Adele Franz, married as Lily van Angeren, published as Lily van Angeren-Franz) was a Sintezza writer.
+Lily Franz (born Adele Franz; 1924–2011), married as Lily van Angeren, published as Lily van Angeren-Franz, was a Sinta writer.
 She was arrested with her family in 1943 and taken to Auschwitz concentration camp as part of the Romani Holocaust.
 Franz survived the camp, testifying against a SS officer.
 She lived in the Netherlands and published a memoir.